ligato/docs/docs/tutorials/04_kv-store.md

 ERRO[0000] KV store is disabled                          loc="04_kv-store/main.go(43)" logger=defaultLogger
 ```

 The etcd plugin must be configured with the address of the etcd server.
 This is typically done through the etcd.conf file.
-In most cases, the etcd.conf file must be in the same folder where the agent executable (tutorial) is started.
+In most cases, the etcd.conf file must share the same folder with the agent executable.

 !!!
 Error
     Incorrect `endpoints` value in the etcd.conf file